mariusmagureanu/unq_zeic/README.md

 $ ./run.sh
 ```

-The first run may take a while, as docker fetches the dotnet image(s).
+The first run may take a while, as Docker fetches the dotnet image(s).
 Once all containers are up and running, you can start interacting with the ``cms api`` via curl.

 ---